TimonPost/laminar/docs/md_book/src/heartbeat.md

 If the client does not send a packet for x seconds, laminar sees this as an idling connection, and it is removed as an active connection.
 When this happens, the following data is removed:

-1) the reliabity data such as aknowleged packets
+1) the reliability data such as acknowledged packets
 2) the buffers that keep track of the ordering/sequencing.
 3) the RTT counter
 4) fragmentation data